altbdoor/d2-api-human/hugo_site/content/_index.md

 >
 > &mdash; https://github.com/jsdelivr/jsdelivr#caching

-jsDelivr will cache the JSON files up to 12 hours.
-But for browsers, it might be up to seven days.
-To get a newer data from the browser cache, we can append a query parameter.
+jsDelivr will cache the JSON files for up to 12 hours.
+But browsers might cache the JSON files up to seven days.
+To get a newer data than the browser cache, we can append a query parameter.
 Example:

 ```ts {hl_lines=["4"]}
 const baseUrl = 'https://cdn.jsdelivr.net/gh/altbdoor/d2-api-human@data'